weiwei1206/ICLR_rebuttal/ICLR_rebuttal.md

 # Reviewer1:

-> **Point1**: "Each of the individual piece of EGCM (Multi-relation GNN, Transformer, Contrastive learning) is not new in itself ... in the related works."

-## Response to the differences from previous work.
+## Point1: Statement of the Innovation and Motivation of EGCM

-First of all, we appreciate reviewer for raising relevant doubts and please allow us to give an explanation:
+**Response**: First of all, we appreciate the reviewer for raising this question and please allow us to give explanation with the following details.
+In response to your comments, we have made modification in our revised paper to further clarify the difference and advantage of our newly proposed method over existing techniques.
-* Our module does apply classical models and paradigms, which contribute to better experimental results.
-However, we are considering how to model long- and short-term multi-behavior paradigms in user-item interactions with rare validated classical milestone models <font size="1">(e.g., Diffusion Model, GNN, Contrastive and Transformer)</font>.

-* Each module of our model is designed for scenario-specific data; they are not simple applications of the milestone model.
-We did many substitution experiments during the design process and used the version that made the best results in the end.
-In addition, we performed theoretical support
-<font size="1" color=red>(e.g.,TODO: contrast learning for multi-view mutual information maximization and increased instance differentiation by increasing the gradient.)</font> for some modules and obtained experimental results that echoed the theory(<font size="1" color=red>(TODO:.)</font>).

-* Allow us to present the advantages of our modules over the milestone model:
-    * Transformer：
-        * We do not use transformer in the model, but we introduce self-attention to model the relationship of multiple behaviors between time slot t and t-1.
-        * Probably because the writing confused the reviewer, we have rewritten this part of the article<font size="1" color=red>(TODO:.)</font>.
-Specifically, we simplified the formula and used easy-follow notation.
-        * To illustrate that our self-attention is used to model the relationship between each user's behavior rather than the tranfomer component, we have added the process of tensor dimension transformation table<font size="1" color=red>(TODO:.)</font> and expanded the description<font size="1" color=red>(TODO:.)</font> of the self-attention weight visualization experiment to the supplementary material.
-    * Contrastive：
-        * Our contrastive module models the commonality and diversity of user preference.
-And we provide theoretical support<font size="1" color=red>(TODO:.)</font> and experimental validation<font size="1" color=red>(TODO:.)</font> for "commonality" and "diversity" respectively.
-What's more, it is worth noting that, some experimental results with parameters not in the reasonable range are the extreme cases of the theoretical analysis.
+Each module of our EGCM framework is specially designed to tackle the unique challenge of the multi-behavior sequential recommendation task.
+While some existing techniques (e.g., graph neural networks, contrastive learning, transformer) are adopted as the backbone or learning paradigm in our method, how to explicitly capture the behavior heterogeneity in a dynamic environment with evolving user preference, requires non-trivial tailored modelling.
+The difference between our EGCM and existing techniques are elaborated from the following three perspectives:
+* Transformer.
+Different from leveraging Transformer as the single sequence encoder in most existing Transformer methods, our multi-behavior sequential recommender system involve heterogenous behavior sequences and their implicit cross-behavior dependencies, which cannot be easily handled by existing Transformer solutions.
+To capture the time-evolving dependencies across different types of behaviors, we design a Transformer-like dynamic memory network(*Sec.3.2*) to take the type-aware behavior embeddings from temporally adjacent time slots as input, and then calculate their correlation weights based on self-attentive scheme.
+With our new tailored Transformer-based memory network, the dynamic behavior heterogeneity can be well preserved in our encoded time-aware behavior representations.

+* Contrastive Learning.
+Following the self-supervised learning (SSL) line, contrastive learning can be considered as a general learning paradigm which generates auxiliary self-supervision signals through instance contrasting.
+Inspired by the contrastive learning, we design new contrastive learning framework(*Sec.3.3*) to fit the dynamic heterogenous interaction modelling, with the aim of preserving both the multi-behavior commonality and user-specific preference diversity.

-        * Commonality: We believe that there are user common preferences among multiple behaviors.
+    * Commonality(*Theoretical Analysis: Appendix.A.1.1*): We believe that there are user common preferences among multiple behaviors.
 By performing mutual information maximization across behaviors, more accurate and robust user representations can be obtained.
-The theoretical analysis section also states that minimizing our multibehavioral cl loss is approximately a lower bound for maximizing multibehavioral mutual information.
-In addition, the theoretical analysis section provides us with a theoretical analysis for multi-view contrastive learning.
+The theoretical analysis section also states that minimizing our multi-behavioral cl loss is approximately a lower bound for maximizing multi-behavioral mutual information(*A.1.1.Eq.14*).
+In addition, the theoretical analysis section provides us with a theoretical analysis for multi-view contrastive learning(*A.1.1.Eq.15*).
-        * Diversity: The modeling of short-term user-item interactions is based on GNN, which helps to model higher-order connectivity[].
-However, the multilayer GNN architecture introduces over-smoothing problems[].
-The theoretical analysis part points out that the cl loss gives a larger gradient to the difficult negative samples, which means push away similar user representations, i.e., mitigating the over-soomthing problem.
-And, very interestingly, our experiments also corroborate with the theoretical analysis.
+    * Diversity(*Theoretical Analysis: Appendix.A.1.2*): The modeling of short-term user-item interactions is based on GNN, which helps to model higher-order connectivity[1].
+However, the multilayer GNN architecture introduces over-smoothing problems.
+The theoretical analysis part points out that the cl loss gives a larger gradient to the difficult negative samples(*A.1.2.Eq.21*), which means push away similar user representations, i.e., mitigating the over-smoothing problem. our experiments(*Sec.4.4 and A.9.3*) also corroborate with the theoretical analysis.
 That is, a small temperature coefficient does give a larger gradient, but too large may lead to a gradient explosion.

-We publish the code, data set, and parameters of the model (e.g., a Tmall temperature coefficient of 0.037 is optimal, but a loss of "NaN" occurs at 0.02 because of gradient explosion).
-    * GNN: Our GNN has the following advantages as a short-term multi-behavior encoder.
+* Graph Neural Network.
+Our proposed multi-behavior graph neural network has the following advantages as a short-term multi-behavior encoder.
-        * The main point is that GNN is divided into time slots, and there is a part that passes information between time slots.
-And our self-attention is specifically used to model the multi-relationship between time slots.
+    * The main point is that GNN is divided into time slots(Sec.3.1.1), and there is a part that passes information between time slots.
+And our self-attention is specifically used to model the multi-relationship between time slots(Sec.3.2).
-        * GNN's initialization module 3.1.5 takes over the information from the previous time-slot.
+    * GNN's initialization module(*Sec.3.1.3*) takes over the information from the previous time-slot.
     * Encodes heterogeneity for multi-behavior.
     * Encodes the information of short-term.

-> **Point2** typos: "some typos...
-On page 2..."
+> [1]Wang X, He X, Wang M, et al. Neural graph collaborative filtering[C]//Proceedings of the 42nd international ACM SIGIR conference on Research and development in Information Retrieval.
+2019: 165-174.

+## Point2: Typo Fixing

-Thanks again to reviewer for pointing out the typpos in our article.
-We directly fixed the syntax error and rewrote the part<font size="1" color=red>(TODO:.)</font> of the method that was more problematic as pointed out by the review.
+**Response**: Thanks to reviewer for pointing out the typos in our paper.
+We have fixed the syntax error in our revision(*Sec.3.4*).
+We also proofread our paper to eliminate identified typos.